Giving in memory

 In 2018, The Medway Hospital Charity was delighted to receive just under £1 million from a grateful patient.

 Fittingly, the Charity has used £338,000 of this legacy to buy a suite of Orthopaedic simulation equipment to train future surgeons (as it was surgical expertise that saved Mr Barrett’s leg and led to this amazing legacy).
-The charity has also purchased surgical equipment for theatres, an ultrasound and is installing a new theatre software system.
+The charity has also purchased surgical equipment and software for main theatres an ultrasound and will also use the legacy to set up a new Same Day Endoscopic Spinal Surgery Service.

 Please get in touch with the fundraising team on 01634 825398 or email firstname.lastname@example.org.